 Capitol/Downtown

 The downtown area is constantly humming with activity.
 Every Saturday from April through November, the Square hosts the country’s largest vendors-only farmer’s market.
-Every Wednesday during the summer, the Madison Symphony Orchestra performs Concerts on the Square, and each year local artists take over the space for an entire weekend for Art Fair on the Square.
+From late June through July, the Madison Symphony Orchestra performs Concerts on the Square each Wednesday.
+During the second weekend of July, local artists take over the space for an entire weekend for Art Fair on the Square.
+Every labor day weekend, the Taste of Madison, which is a big food festival, happens downtown.
 Beyond events, the downtown area is home to a wide array of bars and restaurants, cafes, shops, live music venues, and museums.

 Pros: